The best restaurant websites all have one thing in common: they make it incredibly easy for online visitors to find what they’re looking for.

 - High-Quality Photos: Include enticing, high-quality photos on your restaurant website to whet your customer’s appetite and let them know what to expect from your menu.
 One study found that just looking at pictures of food may be enough to trigger the hormone that causes hunger, so don’t underestimate the power of professional food photography.

-- Your Story: Provide more information about your restaurant’s history and brand by including an “About Us” or an “Our Story” on your website.
+- Your Story: Provide more information about your restaurant’s history and brand by including an “About Us” or an “Our Story” page.

 - Mobile Optimized: In the U.S. alone, 72% of online searches for restaurants take place on mobile devices.
 Make sure customers can easily navigate your restaurant website on their smartphone by making sure your site is optimized for mobile.